JA50N14/gator/README.md

 ## Command List
-*users -returns list of users and identifies which user you are logged in as *addfeed <name> <url> -adds a rss feed to your database *feeds -returns list of feeds in your database
+* users -returns list of users and identifies which user you are logged in as
+* addfeed <name> <url> -adds a rss feed to your database
+* feeds -returns list of feeds in your database
-*follow <url> -add a feed from your database to your logged in users feed following list.
+* follow <url> -add a feed from your database to your logged in users feed following list.
 If url does not exist in database, add feed first using addfeed command
-*unfollow <url> -unfollows a feed
+* unfollow <url> -unfollows a feed
-*browse <int> -Lists the number of posts you are following from newest to oldest based on publish date